CADNAD/Opartha/notes/worldInfo/wildlife/Legendary Beasts.md

 **The Forge** is a beast which defends itself with stone statures when used

+**The Hivemind** A dark herald legendary beast, which is a hive mind.
+Presents itself as coral polyps.
+Can be planted, but only survives in dessert climates.
+People can access upload or download memories by touching it, or by connecting to a polyp through shadow.
+People connected by shadow to a specific node are able to communicate telepathically.
+The larger the plant the more memories it can hold.
+People garden the roots out wards to be able to maintain connections at all times.
+As the roots grow, the middle polyp grows larger.
+Uploads and downloads only occur at the polyp itself

 **Tneranotos** aka *Tehwa Kanura*

 \-6 middle Spikes: